 Staging an Old Murder

 It's been five years since Diana (Lindy Booth - Sound of Christmas) gave evidence in court which put away a man, Louis (Craig Olejnik), for the murder of her father and her fiancee but she still lives in her father's mansion, rattling around the place all on her own.
-The situation frustrates her brother, Chris (Jon McLaren - Trust No One), as he part owns the estate and really wants to sell the place.
-But things take a turn for the surprising when the man Diana helped put away not only escapes from prison but holds her hostage having broken in.
+The situation frustrates her brother, Chris (Jon McLaren - Trust No One), as he part owns the family estate and really wants to sell the place.
+But things take a turn for the surprising when the man Diana helped put away not only escapes from prison but holds her hostage, having broken in.
 He claims he is innocent and Diana begins to wonder whether her eyewitness testimony put the wrong man away as he spots things in the security video which weren't noticed before.

-As I watched "Eyewitness" I found myself thinking that maybe the original idea was for this story to be a stage play, it certainly lends itself to it.
+As I watched "Eyewitness" I found myself thinking that originally the idea was for this story to be a stage play as it certainly lends itself to it.
 I say that because after the set up which establishes that Diana is still struggling with the loss of her father and fiancee, whilst also establishing that her brother wants to sell the family home, we get to the crux of the movie.
 That crux is Louis holding Diana hostage and working through the events from five years earlier which leads to various flashback scenes.
 On stage I could see this with one side of the stage having Louis holding Diana hostage and then on the other side those flashback scenes being acted out.